 The policies presented in this chapter of the Compatibility Plan function together with the basic policies outlined in Chapter 2.
-While the policies in Chapter 2 establish the procedures by which the ALUC conducts compatibility reviews for certain proposed land use actions and airport-related actions within the AIA for Santa Barbara Municipal Airport, the policies in this chapter identify the substantive compatibility criteria and policies used during the compatibility reviews.
-Illustrative maps identifying the boundaries of the Santa Barbara Municipal Airport AIA, as well as the boundaries of each compatibility factor (i.e., noise, safety, airspace protection, and overflight) are contained in Chapter 4.
-The Chapter 2 and 3 policies, when applied in conjunction with the maps in Chapter 4, as applicable, will form the basis from which the ALUC evaluates proposed land use actions and airport-related actions.
+While the policies in Chapter 2 establish the procedures by which the ALUC conducts compatibility reviews for certain proposed land use actions and airport-related actions within the AIA, the policies in this chapter identify the substantive compatibility criteria and policies used during the compatibility reviews.
+Illustrative maps identifying the boundaries of Santa Ynez Airport's AIA, as well as the boundaries of each compatibility factor (i.e., noise, safety, airspace protection, and overflight) are contained in Chapter 4.
+The Chapter 2 and 3 policies, when applied in conjunction with the maps in Chapter 4, as applicable, will form the basis from which the ALUC evaluates proposed land use actions and airport-related actions in the Santa Ynez region.